 - T-shirts

-- Shorts, skirts, or dresses of inappropriate length

-- Torn/ripped jeans

-- Athletic\exercise clothes outside of P.E.
+- Athletic/exercise clothes outside of P.E.

-- Tank tops

-- Sheer garments

-- Spaghetti straps

 - Flip-flops

-- Non-OMA Hoodies

-- Logos

-- Sleepwear

-- Blankets
+- Sleepwear/Snuggie

 Appropriate length for shorts, skirts and dresses is defined as to the end of the longest fingertip with the arm fully extended.
-This applies to boys shorts as well.
+This applies to boys' shorts as well.
 Teams may wear game day attire as described by the coach on game days.
 Students will be allowed to change into appropriate athletic attire for P.E., game practices, or other physical activities as needed.
 Students are expected to change back into regular attire for regular class time.
 Students may also have different guidelines for special events.